disanv03/c_scripts/the_c_programming_language/quotes.md

 ##### Arguments - Call by Value

 > "Call by value is an asset...
 It usually leads to more compact programs with fewer extraneous variables, because parameters can be treated as conveniently initialized local variables in the called routine."

+##### External Variables and Scope

+> "[...] discusses the static storage class, in which local variables do retain their values between calls."

+> "As an alternative to automatic variables, it is possible to define variables that are external to all functions, that is, variables that can be accessed by name by any function."

+> "Before a function can use an external variables, the name of the variable must be made known to the function; the declaration is the same as before except for the added keyword extern."

+> "In certain circumstances, the extern declaration can be omitted.
+If the defintion of the external variable occurs in the source file before its use in a particular function, then there is no need for an extern declaration in the function.
+The extern declarations in main, getline, and copy are thus redundant.
+In fact, commom practice is to place definitions of all external variables at the beginning of the source file, and then omit all extern declarations."

+> "You should note that we are using the words definition and declaration carefully when we refer to external variables in this section. `Definition` refers to the place where the variables is created or assigned storage; `declaration` refers to the place where the nature of the variable is stated but not storage is allocated"